SDSilicus/ccda-xslt-vulnerabilities/README.md

 You may want to [check out these tricks in action](https://chb.github.io/chb/ccda-xslt-vulnerabilities).

-## How do protect yourself: a defense-in-depth approach
+## How to protect yourself: a defense-in-depth approach

 There are many, many ways to defend against an attack like this.
 In one sense, it's not at all hard.
 But mistakes can be subtle, so it's extremely valuable to